Rage997/3D-Printable-Designs/AC Window Hose Adapter/README.md

-# Air Vent - Adjustable
+# AC Window Hose Adapter - A parametric design

 A parametric, adjustable air vent system designed for 3D printing with customizable airflow control and easy installation.

 ## Overview

-This OpenSCAD project creates a two-part adjustable air vent system consisting of:
+This OpenSCAD project creates a two-part fully customisable AC air vent window system consisting of:
-- **Socket**: The main housing with mounting plate, pipe, and internal threading
+- **Socket**: The main housing with mounting plate, pipe, and internal threading to be mounted on the window
-- **Top**: The adjustable cover with external threading for airflow control
+- **Top**: The adjustable cover with external threading for airflow control to close the "hole"

 ## Features